Today we will show you a VERY effective step-by-step strategy for working out how much home you can afford.

 Is 3.51 a high DTI?

-This DTI would put the borrower under a lot of financial stress if their financial situation were to change suddenly or if interest rates were to rise.
+Generally, a DTI higher than 6 times the borrower’s income (6 DTI) is considered high risk.
+This DTI would put the borrower under a lot of financial stress if their financial situation changed suddenly or if interest rates rose.

 6. Get your free credit score

-Credit scores are calculated on your history of repaying loans and bills, along with how many times you’ve applied for credit.
+Credit scores are calculated on your history of repaying loans and bills and how many times you’ve applied for credit.

 Tips to help your credit score:

-- ✅If you have any defaults or bad credit ratings, contact the company directly and see if they can remove this for you.
+- If you have any defaults or bad credit ratings, contact the company directly to see if they can remove this for you.